MicrosoftDocs/SupportArticles-docs/support/azure/devops/troubleshoot-azure-web-apps-tasks-deployments.md

 ---
 title: Troubleshoot Azure Web App tasks and deployment issues
-description: This article provides the documentation for tasks and describes steps to capture debug logs for a deeper investigation of the tasks. ms.date: 04/27/2023 ms.custom: sap:Pipelines ms.reviewer: dmittal, cathmill
+description: This article provides the documentation for Azure Web App tasks and describes steps to capture debug logs for a deeper investigation of the tasks. ms.date: 04/27/2023 ms.custom: sap:Pipelines ms.reviewer: dmittal, cathmill